jeremiak/jeremiak.com/_posts/2023-08-26-bitwarden-wtf-is-this.md

 </figure>

 It reminds me of something that has long sucked on the web: permission requests.
 Most of the time web users see a website request some permission it's some shady "news" website asking for the ability to send notifications or get the user's location.
 With absolutely no explanation why.

+Why were these prompt requests designed without additional context?
+Honestly, it's freakin' rude.
+Even _one_ sentence would go a long way towards empowering users to decide if they want to provide access.

 Bitwarden, I trust you.
 You've got all my passwords after all.
 But this kind of shoddy app experience bothers the heck out of me.